wrsuarez/AWS_IOT_On_Demand_VPN_Server/README.md

 1. Create an AWS account
 2. Create a Security Group that allows port 1194 inbound from 0.0.0.0/0 and SSH in only from your trusted IP (like your house)
 3. Create an SNS Topic for notifications.
 Subscribe to the topic with your email address
-4. Create an IAM_Profile that allows S3 Read and Write
+4. Create an IAM EC2 Role that allows S3 Read and Write
 5. Create two S3 buckets, one for holding the VPN config file, one for holding the generated VPN keys
 6. Create an SSH Key, download, and stash it somewhere safe.
 You shouldn't ever need it unless you need to SSH to the instance for some reason and troubleshoot something
 7. Upload the included OpenVPN config file (or one that you've created) to the config S3 bucket